v0.4.3 · 46 crates published

 Industrial automation

-EtherCAT SubDevice integration and CAN/SocketCAN connectors out of the box.
-Same connector seam for both.
+EtherCAT SubDevice integration plus CAN, J1939, and MQTT connectors out of the box.
+Same connector seam for all of them.

 ETG (EtherCAT Technology Group) ↗